magicalbob/vagrant_kubernetes/README.md

 ### Details

 - The `Vagrantfile` is created from a `Vagrantfile.template`.
 It only includes base definitions of the boxes.
 Provisioning (like update, upgrades and installs of dependencies) is done by the `Make_Kubernetes.sh` script.
-Vagrant plugin [vagrant-disksize](https://github.com/sprotheroe/vagrant-disksize) is installed to handle disk size.
+Vagrant plugin [vagrant-disksize](https://github.com/sprotheroe/vagrant-disksize) is installed to handle disk size unless the architecture is arm64.
 - It automatically selects an arm64 image if running on an arm64 platform (e.g., Apple Silicon Macs), or an x86 image otherwise.
+The plugin-parallels is used for arm64, virtualbox otherwise.
 - The `Make_Kubernetes.sh` script uses the Vagrant insecure private key (`~/.vagrant.d/insecure_private_key`) to allow SSH into all the nodes.
 - Before executing Kubespray on the first node, the script ensures SSH access is set up from node1 to all other nodes.